alzayerd/Tadawul-stcks/README.md

 Can you identify the dates with a very large number of trades for a specific period of time?

 Can you predict the stocks prices for a specific set of features?

+Can you compare the companies based on the total traded values?
 # Dataset
 This is the data of Saudi stock market companies since 2000-01-01.
 It was collected from Saudi Stock Exchange (Tadawul) https://www.kaggle.com/salwaalzahrani/saudi-stock-exchange-tadawul
 # Experimental Setup